-184. BBB Company sends a \$2,500 invoice to a customer for catering services it provided during the month.
-Set up the necessary T-accounts below and show how this transaction would be recorded directly in those accounts.
+191. BBB Company sends a \$2,500 invoice to a customer for catering services it provided during the month.
+Set up the necessary T-accounts below by entering appropriate account names, and show how this transaction would be recorded directly in those accounts.